jeflaga/slodowy-slices-vinberg-reps/README.md

 by Jef Laga and Beth Romano.
 It relies on the [SLA package](https://gap-packages.github.io/sla/) written and maintained by Willem de Graaf.

-Open GAP and copy-paste or load the contents of
+To use this code, open GAP and copy-paste or load the contents of
 >orbitsandweights.g

 The file "examples.g" contains various examples of the determination of all the nilpotent orbits of codimension at most 1 in a stable Vinberg representation, together with a determination of the weights of the $\mathbb{G}_m \times \mu_m$-action on the Slodowy slices $S_e$ for representatives $e$ of the nilpotent orbits.